Best Lisbon Attractions

 - St Mary Major or just Lisbon Cathedral is Lisbon’s most important religious edifice.
 It is commonly called “Sé de Lisboa”.

 - Jerónimos Monastery is also called Hieronymites Monastery.
 It is the most visited landmark in Lisbon, along with the Belém Tower.
 Inside the Monastery is Vasco da Gama’s tomb.

-- The Belém Tower, located in the Tagus estuary, was initially used to defend Lisbon.
-Later its function was relegated to being used as a lighthouse and customs house.
+- Belém Tower sits in the Tagus Estuary Natural Reserve.
+It was initially built to defend the city.
+Years later, it was transformed into a lighthouse and a customs house.

-- Located at the top of São Jorge hill, the highest in Lisbon, is this castle, one of the most historical symbols of the city.
+- São Jorge Castle sits on the summit of São Jorge hill, the highest mountain in Lisbon.
+It is one of Lisbon’s most emblematic symbols.

-- The National Coach Museum harbours one of the most important carriage collections in the world.
-A visit is highly recommended.
+- The National Coach Museum houses one of the most important horse-drawn carriage collections in the world.
+Well-worth visiting!

 - The Lisbon Oceanarium is the second largest aquarium in Europe.
-More than 15,000 animals and plants of more than 450 different species coexist in this aquarium.
+It houses over 15,000 water-dwelling animals and plants from over 450 different species.

 - The Vasco da Gama Bridge is the longest bridge in Europe.
-It is more than 17 kilometres long, and joins northern and southern Portugal.
+It measures over 10 miles (17 km) long and connects the northern and southern part of Portugal.

 - The 25 of April Bridge is the longest suspension bridge in Europe, measuring 1.4 miles (2.2 km) long.
 It was the first overpass built in Lisbon, connecting Lisbon to Almada.